Why Generic Resume Tools Don't Work for Product Managers

 For an Associate PM (APM) with 1-2 years of experience, this demonstrates appropriate scope.
 It shows they can work with engineering and manage execution.

 For a Senior PM with 6+ years of experience, this bullet is a red flag.
 At senior level, sprint planning is table stakes.
 A hiring manager reading this thinks: "Why is this the most impressive thing they can say?
-Where is the strategy, the cross-org influence, the business outcomes?"
+Where is the scale, the ownership, the outcomes?"

 Generic tools give identical feedback regardless of seniority.
-ProductResume detects seniority across 11 tiers (from intern to CPO) and calibrates every piece of feedback accordingly.
+ProductResume detects seniority across 11 tiers (from student to staff+) and calibrates every piece of feedback accordingly.

 The Transition Problem